smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

       x-ngsi:
         type: Property
     service:
-      description: 'This property refers to a site or end-point that is listed in the catalog'
+      description: 'Property.
+This property refers to a site or end-point that is listed in the catalog.
+Model:''dcat:DataService'''
       items:
         type: string
       type: array